BBC Scotland's Greatest Escape: inside fabulous hotels and self-catering properties that made it to the grand final

-BBC Scotland's Greatest Escape: inside the fabulous hotels and self-catering properties that made it to the grand final
+BBC Scotland's Greatest Escape: inside the fabulous properties and winner of the grand final

 Those in the market for a staycation will have been inspired by BBC Scotland programme, Scotland’s Greatest Escape.